Creating a Standout Summary for Your Entry Level Data Analyst Resume

 While every summary should be unique to the individual certain elements should be in every data analyst’s summary.
 These include:

--How you’ve used data analysis to take actions or solve problems (not just find answers)
+• How you’ve used data analysis to take action or solve problems (not just find answers)

 First or Third Person?

-I personally always coach my clients to use third person but which one you choose is up to you.
+I always recommend writing in the third person, as first person can be seen as unprofessional.
+Also, about 95%+ of resumes are written in the third person.
+Ultimately it is up to you on which one you choose is up to you.
 The key thing is to be consistent throughout your resume.

 Whichever POV you choose, make sure to stay professional.